FedGen: Generalizable Federated Learning for Sequential Data: Introduction

 \section{Introduction}

-The rise in popularity of edge devices (e.g., mobile phones, wearables, sensors) has resulted in the generation of massive amounts of data, exacerbating network bandwidth demands, privacy concerns, and security issues.
-This has called for distributed model training over a large number of these devices for many machine learning applications.
-Federated Learning (FL) has emerged as an attractive paradigm, allowing local devices or clients to collaboratively train a shared global model.
+The rise in popularity of edge devices (e.g., mobile phones, wearables, IoT sensors) has resulted in the generation of massive amounts of data, resulting in the need for distributed model training over a large number of such devices for many machine learning applications.
+Traditional cloud-based ML approaches often require the data to be moved to central cloud servers \cite{chilimbi2014project, dean2012large}, which further exacerbates network bandwidth demands, data privacy concerns, and other security issues \cite{sharma2021image}.
+Federated Learning (FL) using the cloud has emerged as an attractive paradigm \cite{xu2020fedmax, khan2021federated}, allowing local devices or clients to collaboratively train a shared global model without any data sharing.
 The typical federated learning paradigm involves two stages - (i) clients train models with their local datasets independently, and (ii) a central server gathers the locally trained models and aggregates them to obtain a shared global model.

 A standard approach for federated learning has been FedAvg \cite{mcmahan2017communication} where parameters of local models are averaged element-wise with weights proportional to sizes of the client datasets.
 However, FedAvg has been shown to have several shortcomings \cite{wang2020federated,kairouz2019advances}, in particular its performance when the data across clients are non-iid.
 While several improvements have been proposed to handle non-iid data \cite{li2018federated,mohri2019agnostic}, they rely on empirical risk minimization (ERM) techniques which has been shown by numerous examples to be brittle in generalizing to out-of-distribution (OOD) data.